 The posture sequence below flows nicely and incorporates the recommended postures in the pilot study.
 It’s very important to practice a combination of balancing postures and ones to strengthen bones and muscles.
 The sequence can also be done in reverse order, beginning with the standing poses, ending lying down in the supine poses and Shavasana.
 As always, remember to b-r-e-a-t-h-e fully and completely, slowly and deeply.
 Get all the details here.

-Download a PDF of Strengthen Bones with Yoga & Diet
+- Strengthen Bones with Yoga & Diet

 As usual, please consult your health care provider and a qualified yoga educator for their recommendations for your needs.
 This is not intended to be a substitute for appropriate medical care.